odubno/gauss-naive-bayes/README.md

 * [redwine](http://archive.ics.ucimachine-learning-databases/wine-quality/winequality-red.csv)
 * [adult](http://archive.ics.uci.edu/ml/machine-learning-databases/adult/adult.data)

-All of the data used here is provided by [UCI Machine Learning](http://archive.ics.uci.edu/ml/index.php).

-For the purposes of showing how the code works we'll be working with the [iris](http://archive.ics.uci.edu/ml/machine-learning-databases/iris/iris.data) data set.
+Here we'll be working with just the [iris](http://archive.ics.uci.edu/ml/machine-learning-databases/iris/iris.data) data set.

 #### Iris Data Set:

 The Iris data set is a classic and is widely used when explaining classification models.
-The data set has 4 independent variables and 1 dependent variable with 3 different classes.
+The data set has 4 independent variables and 1 dependent variable that has 3 different classes.

-The first 4 columns are our features and the 5th column is our classes.
+The first 4 columns are the independent variables (features).
+The 5th column is the dependent variable (class).

 1. *sepal length* (cm)
 2. *sepal width* (cm)